Hi-Folks/fusionable/README.md

 bun add fusionable
 ```

-Then, you can create your Markdown files for example (in the `./src/content` directory):
+Then, you can create your Markdown files, for example in the `./src/content` directory:

 ```markdown
 ---